 There are four types of supported accommodation: Shared Supported Accommodation (SSA), Supported Residential Services (SRS), Residential Aged Care (RAC) and Group Homes.

-The TAC can pay for supported accommodation services where the services:
+We can help pay for supported accommodation services where the services:

 - are identified as being the most appropriate and enabling response to a client's clinically justified care and support needs,